rglaue/borgbackup_archive_purge/README.md

   borg-purge-archive --test --repository /var/lib/borg --prefix "daily-" --verbose
 ```

+#### Verbosity

+The `--verbose N` argument's value is the desired level of verbosity to output
+what the program is doing.
+Generally, this is what the levels output:

+`1` The saved archives
+`2` The purged archives
+`3` The kept archives (those that are weekly, monthly, yearly candidates)
+`4` Things that happened that were not severe enough to become a warning
+`5-7` information about processes and cycles
+`8-9` information about why something didn't happen (e.g. did not purge an archive because it is a weekly candidate)

 #### Simulation

   `borg-purge-archive --simulate <dir>` will run a simulation test for the